Weighted Fairness Notions for Indivisible Items Revisited: Identical Items: Lower and Upper Quota

-\begin{theorem} For all $n\geq 3$, WMMS-fairness and NMMS-fairness imply neither lower quota nor upper quota.
-Moreover, there exists an instance in which a WMMS-fair allocation exists but no such allocation (or any positive approximation thereof) satisfies lower quota; the same holds for NMMS-fairness. \end{theorem}
+\begin{theorem} With identical items, for all $n\geq 3$, WMMS-fairness and NMMS-fairness imply neither lower quota nor upper quota.
+Moreover, there exists an identical-item instance in which a WMMS-fair allocation exists but no allocation providing any positive approximation of WMMS-fairness satisfies lower quota; the same holds for NMMS-fairness. \end{theorem}

 \begin{proof} For the first statement, let $n\ge 3$ and $m = n-1$.
 Clearly, the WMMS and NMMS of every agent are both $0$ regardless of the weights, so every allocation is WMMS- and NMMS-fair.
 However, if all items are given to an agent with the smallest entitlement, upper quota is violated for this agent, since the agent's upper quota is at most $\lceil m/n\rceil = 1$.
 Lower quota is also violated in the same allocation as long as there is an agent whose weight is at least $w_N/m$.